CS5004-khoury-lionelle/DNInfoGUI/instructions/README.md

    * DesignDocument (INITIAL) sections are filled out
    * All methods are tested with JUnit tests
    * Method contain proper javadoc comments (not just javadoc notation but proper wording in the comment)
-   * Report.md technical questions are questions answered correctly.
+   * Report.md includes screen shots documenting every feature of your GUI.
 4. Exceeds (MG)
    * Code is DRY (Don't Repeat Yourself)
       * Including making use of helping/utility classes to reduce duplication.